tbrowne5/tbrowne5/README.md

 **Hey there** 👋 glad you've stumbled upon my corner of GitHub.
-I'm just a guy who likes Machine Learning and AI development.
-My primary work has been in the field of genetic engineering and general biologcal data analysis, so that's most of what you'll find here.
-That being said, I hope to be making public some of my side projects soon!
+I'm a PhD candidate who likes working on Machine Learning and AI related problems.
+My primary work has been in the field of genetic engineering and biologcal data analysis, so that's most of what you'll find here.
+That being said, there's always more to develop...

-## About Me:

-- 💻 I'm a PhD candidate in biochemistry with specializations in machine learning and scientific computing
-- 🤖 I enjoy working on projects that involve novel methologies, ML architectures, and transfer learning
-- 🌱 In my spare time I love the outdoors, volunteering as a medic, playing guitar, and Pathfinder 1e

-Some of the things I tend to use...
+Some of the things I tend to use 💻

 ![Python](https://img.shields.io/badge/-Python-3776AB?style=flat-square&logo=python&logoColor=white)
 ![R](https://img.shields.io/badge/-R-276DC3?style=flat-square&logo=r&logoColor=white)